camcamfresh/autocert/README.md

 A Docker container that helps manage SSL certificates by providing a pipe for certbot commands and wrapping each command with certbot authentication options and the luadns plugin.

 ## Container Summary
-The Dockerfile pulls from `alpine:latest`, copies necessary scripts, and installs the required dependencies for certbot & certbot's luadns plugin which is used for DNS authentication.
+The Dockerfile pulls from `alpine:latest`, copies a few scripts scripts, and installs dependencies for certbot & certbot's luadns plugin used for DNS authentication.

 Certbot attempts to renew all existing certificates found within the `/config/data` directory every 6 hours (or 4 times/day) using cron.

 Certificates can be requested using the `autocert.sh` wrapper found within the container.
-`autocert.sh` can also be executed via commands sent through the pipe `/config/autocert.pipe`.
-Giving other containers access to `autocert.pipe` and `certs` within the `/config` directory will allow containers to generate and view certificates without directly accessing the DNS credential file.
+`autocert.sh` can also be executed via commands sent through the pipe `/config/certs/autocert.pipe`.
+Giving other containers access to the `certs` directory will allow containers to generate and view certificates without directly accessing the DNS credential file.

 The wrapper executes certbot in non-interactive mode, accepts all ACME Subscriber Agreements, and adds other options to enable Luadns authentication.
 All certbot options that alter the execution path of certbot will be dropped by default.
 Otherwise `autocert.sh` will forward any other certbot option flag.